ray-project/ray/doc/source/ray-core/fault-tolerance.rst

 <fault-tolerance-tasks>` and :ref:`actor <fault-tolerance-actors>` fault
 tolerance for more information on these mechanisms.

-Ray also provides several mechanisms to automatically recover from internal system-level failures.
+Ray also provides several mechanisms to automatically recover from internal system-level failures like :ref:`node failures <fault-tolerance-nodes>`.
 In particular, Ray can automatically recover from some failures in the :ref:`distributed object store <fault-tolerance-objects>`.

 How to Write Fault Tolerant Ray Applications
 --------------------------------------------